Search Results :

 • Navigate to Advanced tab, select Single Sign-On and then click on Enable Single Sign-On.

-• Enter the required endpoints from the IDP Metadata tab of the plugin.
+• Enter the required endpoints from the IDP Configurations tab of the module.

 Sign-out page URL Copy and paste the SAML Logout URL